Home

 3. Yogurt:

 Yogurt is made by adding bacterial cultures to make it much thicker than milk.
-It provides the intestinal system with the bacteria that it needs to fight the digestion issues.
+It provides the intestinal system with the friendly bacteria that it needs to fight the digestion issues.
 It is loaded with vitamins, protein and calcium.
 It tends to lower the bad cholesterol in your body and it can help you maximize loss of fat and minimize loss of muscle.
 But avoid buying presweetened and flavoured yogurts as they tend to be loaded with sugars and obviously not a low glycemic food in that form.

 4. Apples: